goldcyper/ns-map-project/README.md

 2. Once you have decided where you plan to host it, then you need to decide whether to host the csv file, which I'd highly recommend be through a google sheet or equivalent.

+Note: It will take time to update the file, so it not loading the map data instantly upon you editing the file is normal.

 ### Hosting on Github

 This will go through the process of hosting on gitub.